olin/studentgovernment/student_government_bylaws.md

 and is asked by the President to leave the room.
 The remaining members of the Student Government may deliberate and vote by excellence voting.
 The candidate with the most votes becomes Election Monitor.
-In the case of no candidates, the Dean of Student Life performs the duties of the Election Monitor.
+In the case of no candidates, the Senior Class Representative performs the duties of the Election Monitor.

-In the case of a Special Election, where calling a meeting of the Student Government only to elect an Election Monitor would be inexpedient, the presiding officer of the Council appoints an Election Monitor from the membership of the Student Government.
+In the case of a Special Election, where calling a meeting of the Student Government only to elect an Election Monitor would be inexpedient, the President of the Council appoints an Election Monitor from the membership of the Student Government.

 #### Section 3.
 Regular Elections.